dansoutner/kaldi2htk/README.md

 python kaldi2HTKmodel.py <model.mdl> <phones.txt> <tree> <outputHTKmodel> <outputTiedlist>
 ```

+Note: script kaldi2AP.py is modification of kaldi2HTK.py suited for our decoder

 ## Licence

 Implemented by Daniel Soutner, NTIS - New Technologie for the Information Society,